IntensiveCoLearning/Ethereum-Protocol-Fellowship/devbards.md

 Understanding these concepts gives me a deeper appreciation of the motivations behind founding this study group—it’s truly fascinating!

-### 2025.02.12
-Today was abit late for updating.
-Will update it late~

-### 2025.02.13
-Pass

-### 2025.02.14
-After the weekly meeting, it might be a time to adjust the way recording.
-Would start in next week.

-### 2025.02.15
-Still preparing for next week, the record would be update after then.

-### 2025.02.16

 -- EPF week 1 --
 ### 2025.02.17